-With the spread of COVID-19 and the closing of the historic site, we wanted to create a way to reach our current audiences while developing connections to new audiences.
-Moravian Mornings was created to make the history of the site, as well as Bethania and Old Salem, more accessible to the public during this time where digital learning is more needed than ever.
-Bonus episodes and a second season are now in development!
+Moravian Mornings was created to make the history of the site, as well as Bethania and Old Salem, more accessible to the public during the pandemic when digital learning was needed more than ever.
+Season 2 is set to premiere on August 5th.
 Available on most major streaming platforms.